2002–03 Toto Cup Al

 The 2002–03 Toto Cup Al was the 19th season of the third most important football tournament in Israel since its introduction.
-This was the 4th edition to be played with clubs of both Israeli Permier League and Liga Leumit clubs.
+This was the 4th edition to be played with clubs of both Israeli Premier League and Liga Leumit clubs.

 The competition began on 9 August 2002 and ended on 20 May 2003, with Maccabi Haifa beating Hapoel Tel Aviv 2–0 in the final.

 Format change

-The 24 Israeli Permier League and Liga Leumit clubs were divided into four groups, each with six clubs, with the top two teams advancing to the quarter-finals.
+The 24 Israeli Premier League and Liga Leumit clubs were divided into four groups, each with six clubs, with the top two teams advancing to the quarter-finals.

 Group stage

 The matches were played from 9 August 2002 to 27 January 2003.